 With your remarketing lists set up like this, all that’s left is to create remarketing ads that encourage users to take the next action.
 But you should have a good idea of what ad message and conversion goal will make this happen because you did such a good job of mapping out your target audience’s micro-moments earlier.

-#4: Build your email list (target in AdWords, Facebook)
+#4: Build your email list (target in Google Ads, Facebook)

 #5: Optimise your forms to maximise conversions